Textualize/textual/README.md

 ![screenshot](./imgs/textual.png)

-Textual is a TUI (Text User Interface) framework for Python inspired by modern web development.
-Currently a work in progress, but usable by brave souls who don't mind some API instability between updates.
+Textual is a TUI (Text User Interface) framework for Python inspired by modern web development. **Currently a work in progress**, but usable by brave souls who don't mind some API instability between updates.

 Textual currently runs on MacOS / Linux only.
 Windows support is in the pipeline.